Nashville-Public-Library/talklib/README.md

 - **Wget**

-These need to be installed and added to the PATH.
 Also, set the environment variables as shown in the scripts, or change these manually.

 We're also using **Twilio** for SMS notifications.
 Install via PIP.
 Credentials can be retrieved at https://www.twilio.com/login Comment out or delete the relevant code if you don't want to use it.

+*An obvious improvement to these scripts would be to download the audio files in a more "Pythonic" fashion, IE not using Wget.*

 -----
 ## rss_show